Last updated in October 2014

 Political relations between Germany and Angola are good and have intensified in recent years.

 Federal Chancellor Merkel visited Angola in July 2011, the first German head of government to do so.
 Besides holding official talks, she also met with artists and human rights activists, was briefed on Luanda’s development at the Fortress of São Miguel and turned the first sod at the ground-breaking ceremony for an airport catering hall, a direct investment involving the German company LSG Sky Chefs, a Lufthansa subsidiary.

 Following Federal Chancellor Merkel’s visit, on 18 July 2011 the German Ambassador and Angola’s Secretary of State for Cooperation signed in Luanda a joint declaration of intent between the government of the Federal Republic of Germany and the government of the Republic of Angola to intensify bilateral dialogue by establishing a comprehensive political partnership.

-The founding meeting of the Binational Commission provided for in the declaration was held at the Federal Foreign Office in February 2012 with a constituent meeting was presided over by State Secretary at the Federal Foreign Office Haber and her Angolan counterpart Augusto, has set up working groups on foreign and security policy as well as on economic and energy policy.
+The founding meeting of the Binational Commission provided for in the declaration was held at the Federal Foreign Office in February 2012 with a constituent meeting presided over by State Secretary at the Federal Foreign Office Haber and her Angolan counterpart Augusto, has set up working groups on foreign and security policy as well as on economic and energy policy.
 The second meeting of the commission is scheduled to meet in Luanda in the course of this year.

 There are currently no German foundations with a presence in Angola.
 Both the Konrad Adenauer Foundation and the Friedrich Ebert Foundation organise events in Angola from their respective headquarters in Windhoek.

 Economic relations between Germany and Angola are gaining momentum.
 Angola has quickly moved up the ranks to become Germany’s third most important trading partner in sub-Saharan Africa, after South Africa and Nigeria.
 The volume of German exports to Angola grew after the end of the civil war.
 In 2012, they increased by 55 per cent compared with the previous year, to EUR 391 million.
 Germany’s annual imports from Angola vary depending on the amount of petroleum imported.
 They were worth EUR 294 million in 2012.
-While German imports from Angola consist almost exclusively of crude oil, natural gas and petroleum products, around three-quarters of German exports to Angola are motor vehicles, machinery and engineering products.
+While German imports from Angola consist almost exclusively of crude oil, natural gas and petroleum products, motor vehicles, machinery and engineering products account for around three-quarters of German exports to Angola.